Go Back Up

 Substantiation option 2: Employee attestation of coverage

 Employees can provide written or electronic attestation of coverage to the employer.
-This attestation states that the employee and their dependents will be enrolled in individual health coverage for the plan year (or relevant month).
+This attestation states that the employee and their dependents will have individual health coverage for the plan year (or relevant month).
 The attestation must include the date the insurance coverage begins as well as the name of the coverage provider.

-The final rules regarding the ICHRA state that employers or plan administrators can assume the attestation or documentation provided by the employee is valid for substantiation of individual coverage as long as the plan administrator or employer has no knowledge that it is misleading or inaccurate.
-Because of this, employers are not burdened with having to verify individual coverage for their participating employees directly.
+The final rules regarding the ICHRA state that employers or plan administrators can assume the attestation or documentation the employee provides is valid for substantiation of individual coverage as long as the plan administrator or employer has no knowledge that it’s misleading or inaccurate.
+Because of this, employers aren’t burdened with having to verify individual coverage for their participating employees directly.

 ALEs must provide affordable benefits

 The ACA mandates that employers with 50 or more full-time equivalent employees (FTEs) provide health coverage to their employees.
-An ICHRA satisfies the employer mandate provided it is considered affordable, and every opted-in employee has individual insurance that meets minimum essential coverage (MEC).
+An ICHRA satisfies the employer mandate provided you offer an affordable allowance and every opted-in employee has individual plans that meet minimum essential coverage (MEC).

+The affordability requirement encourages ALEs to offer a meaningful benefit to their employees.
 Otherwise, employers could decide to offer a $5 per month health benefit just to satisfy the law.
-However, this means that you must provide affordable coverage to your full-time employees to satisfy the requirements.

-An ICHRA is considered affordable if the amount an employee has to pay out-of-pocket for a self-only lowest cost silver plan is less than 9.83% of the employee's household income.
+An ICHRA is considered affordable if the amount an employee has to pay out-of-pocket for a self-only, lowest-cost silver plan is less than 9.02% of the employee's household income in 2025.

 To determine annual household income, the IRS has established safe harbor methods for calculating affordability: